greenelab/deep-review/sections/05_treat.md

 interactions on the basis of chemical structure and protein sequence features.

-Drug repositioning appears to be an obvious candidate for the development of deep learning applications both because of a large amount of high-dimensional data available and because of the complexity of the question being asked.
+Drug repositioning appears to be an obvious candidate for the development of deep learning applications both because of the large amount of high-dimensional data available and because of the complexity of the question being asked.
 However, what is perhaps the most promising piece of work in this space [@doi:10.1021/acs.molpharmaceut.6b00248] is more a proof of concept than a